Do you have a female chinchilla?

-I have been raising a chinchilla for the past 5 years and here is what I can tell you.
+I have been raising my female chinchilla for the past 5 years and here is what I can tell you.

 I know, trust me.

-Chinchillas are unique in the sense that they can breed any time of the year but they are more prone to breed during certain months and seasons.
+Chinchillas are unique in the sense that they can breed any time of the year, but they are more prone to breed during certain months and seasons.
+Typically, they breed from November until March.

 Female chinchillas also have the unique abilities to throw you for a loop when it comes to being in heat.

-They don’t display any physical or behavior signals that they are in heat which can easily throw you off some.
+They don’t display any physical or behavior signals that they are in heat which can easily throw you off.

-To notice any behavior shift when a chinchilla enters heat, you will typically notice a chinchilla acting more cranky than usual or they may be easily agitated during this phase.
+But there are a few signs.
+When a chinchilla enters heat, you will typically notice her acting more cranky than usual or she may be easily agitated during this phase.

 Most chinchilla owners, including myself, state that the only behavior change they notice is increased energy or a chinchilla that is slightly more irritated than usual.

-If you have two chinchillas, it’s much easier to recognize this behavior in a fast fashion.
+Your chinchilla will not display any other physical signs during this time.
+If you have two chinchillas, it’s much easier to recognize this behavior.

-Most of the time, if your chinchilla is in heat, they will enjoy a nice game of “cat and mouse” with the other chinchilla.
+Most of the time, if your chinchilla is in heat, it will enjoy a nice game of “cat and mouse” with the other chinchilla.

 Female chinchillas like to play hard to get when they are in heat and allow the male chinchilla to chase them around endlessly.